Peter Lik Tree of Life - The Story Behind.

 I have produced this piece for my customers in various shapes and sizes, and each time, I get thrilled by its beauty.
 It truly is a wonder of nature.

-Alexander Gubski DBA LightMagic Inc. is an independent business.
+Alexander Gubski Photography is an independent business.
 Alexander Gubski is not affiliated, associated, authorized, endorsed by, or in any way officially connected with any other company, agency or government agency.
 All product and company names are trademarks or registered trademarks of their respective holders.
 The use of any trade name or trademark is for identification and reference purposes only and does not imply any association with the trademark holder of their product brand(s).
+These trademark holders do not sponsor or endorse Alex Gubski Photography or any of its products or comments.